Australian Patient Guide

 Spa treatments from day 1

-Body treatments, hot stone, and traditional Vietnamese massage are all appropriate from day 1 of recovery (avoid face massage near the treatment area for first 72h).
+Body treatments, hot stone, and traditional Vietnamese massage are all appropriate from day 1 of recovery (avoid face massage near the treatment area for the first 72h).
 Phu Quoc resort spa pricing is 40–60% below Australian day spa rates.

 A holiday that happens to include dentistry